2017–2018 Research Fellowships Application Instructions

-The Harry Ransom Center, an internationally renowned humanities research library and museum at The University of Texas at Austin, annually awards over 50 fellowships for projects that require substantial on-site use of its collections.
+The Ransom Center will award more than 50 fellowships for projects that require substantial on-site use of its collections during 2017–2018.
 The fellowships support research in all areas of the humanities, including literature, photography, film, art, the performing arts, music, and cultural history.
-2014–2015 will mark the 25th anniversary of Ransom Center's fellowship program.

 AVAILABLE FELLOWSHIPS INCLUDE: